LtenHacken/LtenHacken.github.io/about.md

   // --- Ask helper with context ---
     async function ask(q) {
     const sys =
-    `You are an assistant that ONLY answers questions about Lars using the PROFILE CONTEXT.
+    `You are an assistant that answers questions about Lars using the PROFILE CONTEXT.
     - Do NOT quote or reproduce the PROFILE CONTEXT verbatim.
     - Summarize relevant facts from the context in your own words.
     - If a question is unrelated to Lars, say briefly that you only answer questions about Lars.